 (6) A licensing officer may administer an oath or affirmation for the purposes of subsection (2)(b)(iv) and for that purpose has the authority of a commissioner for declarations.

-[Section 43B inserted by No. 38 of 2011 s.
+[Section 43B inserted: No. 38 of 2011 s.
 26.]

 43C.
 Relevant records, powers in relation to